googleapis/java-spanner-jdbc/documentation/latency-debugging-guide.md

 # Spanner JDBC Driver - Latency Debugging Guide

 The Spanner JDBC driver supports OpenTelemetry tracing.
 Tracing can be used to investigate slow queries and transactions and to determine whether transactions or requests are being retried.
+In addition, all metrics described in [Latency points in a Spanner request](https://cloud.google.com/spanner/docs/latency-points) are also collected by the JDBC driver and can be used for debugging.

 ## Configuration